knylbyte/socks5-shadowsocks/README.md

 ## Rootless Docker & v2ray plugin

 For rootless mode you need to allow the container to use TUN devices and the `NET_ADMIN` capability.
-When using the v2ray plugin simply supply the plugin arguments to `ssserver` via the environment variables.
+When using the v2ray plugin simply supply the plugin arguments to `sslocal` via the environment variables.

 ## Upgrade guide v1 → v2

-Version 2 switches to `shadowsocks-rust` and a multi-stage build.
+Version 2 switches to `shadowsocks-rust` in client mode and a multi-stage build.
 Old options from `runss` are deprecated.
+The variable `SS_METHOD` was renamed to `SS_CIPHER`.
 Update your environment variables according to the new `.env` example and run `docker compose up -d --build`.

 ## FAQ